-FF maintains a defined contribution 401(k) plan for the benefit of its full-time employees based in the United States, although none of the named executive officers participated in the plan during 2022.
+FF maintains a defined contribution 401(k) plan for the benefit of its full-time employees based in the United States, although none of the named executive officers participated in the plan during 2021.
 This 401(k) plan is intended to qualify under Section 401 of the Internal Revenue Code of 1986, as amended, so that employee contributions and income earned on such contributions are not taxable to employees until withdrawn.
 Employees may elect to defer a portion of their eligible compensation, not to exceed the statutorily prescribed annual limit, in the form of elective deferral contributions to this 401(k) plan.
-This 401(k) plan also has a "catch-up contribution" feature for employees aged 50 or older (including those who qualify as "highly compensated" employees) who can defer amounts over the statutory limit that applies to all other employees.
+This 401(k) plan also has a "catchup contribution" feature for employees aged 50 or older (including those who qualify as "highly compensated" employees) who can defer amounts over the statutory limit that applies to all other employees.
 Currently, FF does not make any discretionary or matching employer contributions to the 401(k) plan.
 Participants are always vested in their contributions to the 401(k) plan.

-Dr. Breitfeld participated in the German Public Retirement Insurance System as required under German law.
-FF did not make any contributions to this retirement plan, but as noted above in the description of his employment agreement, prior to his termination of employment, FF was obligated to reimburse Dr. Breitfeld for his contributions to this retirement system, although no reimbursements were made with respect to 2022.
+Dr. Breitfeld participates in the German Public Retirement Insurance System as required under German law.
+FF does not make any contributions to this retirement plan, but as noted above in the description of his employment agreement, FF will reimburse Dr. Breitfeld for his contributions to this retirement system, although no reimbursements were made with respect to 2021.

-Director Compensation Table - Fiscal 2022
+Director Compensation Table - Fiscal 2021

-The following table sets forth certain information concerning compensation paid to each of FF's non-employee directors during 2022.
-Dr. Breitfeld, Mr. Aydt and Mr. Xuefeng Chen served in 2022 as directors and employees of FF; however, they did not receive any additional compensation for their service on the Board during 2022.
-Please see the "- Summary Compensation Table - Fiscal 2022" for the compensation received by Dr. Breitfeld, Mr. Xuefeng Chen and Ms. Swenson during 2022.
+The following table sets forth certain information concerning compensation paid to each of FF's non-employee directors during 2021.
+Dr. Breitfeld, Mr. Ye and Mr. Aydt also serve as directors of FF; however, they did not receive any additional compensation for their service on the Board during 2021.
+Please see the "- Summary Compensation Table - Fiscal 2021" for the compensation received by Dr. Breitfeld during 2021.